ILIAS-eLearning/ILIAS/src/UI/README.md

 ## Compose GUIs from Simple Parts

-In the ILIAS UI-Frameworks, GUIs are constructed by composing large chunks from smaller components.
+In the ILIAS UI-Frameworks, GUIs are described by composing large chunks from smaller components.
 The available components and their possible compositions are described in the Kitchen Sink.
 The single components only have little  configuration, complex GUIs emerge from simple parts.
 You also won't need to modify existing